salesforce/apollo/sql-state/README.md

 When a transaction is submitted, the client submitting the transaction can provide a function to execute when the transaction is finalized.
 This function takes the value returned - possibly null - and the error raised - if any.
 This means that calls, scripts, prepared statements, etc, and return values in addition to the normal SQL execution, providing a very powerful mechanism for transactions against a SQL store that we normally take for granted.

+### Database Compatibility
+Note that the H2 database has the ability to  _emulate_  several popular databases (it's one of its [fine selling points](http://www.h2database.com/html/features.html#compatibility)).
+Currently, this is only available on the JDBC connection creation to the H2 embedded instance and thus is not currently supported by Apollo.
+This will be accomidated in the future.

 ### Schema Evolution
 The SQL state machine supports the full gamut of the SQL Data Definition Language (DDL).
 Note, however, that for H2 and thus the SQL state machine, DDL is not transactional and the current transaction will be committed on each DDL statement.
 The DDL statements cannot be rolled back.
 Thus one can wedge one's self quite easily with ill advised schema evolution strategies.
 In the interests of providing as many sharp knives as needed, there are currently no restrictions on DDL.